benjaminhoffman/gatsby-plugin-mailchimp/README.md

 }
 ```

-NOTE: for the `email` field, pass in the email as normal (ie, _you@gmail.com_), do _not_ encode or transform it as our plugin will do that for you!
+NOTE: for the `email` field, pass in the email as normal (ie, _you@gmail.com_); do _not_ encode or transform the email, our plugin will do that for you!

 If you are using React controlled form fields, then the listFields is something you can simply pull from state and pass to the plugin.
-Examples include user's first/last name, contact info, and sometimes I even like to collect the page pathname they are on so I know which page gets the most signups.
+Examples include user's first/last name, contact info, and sometimes I even like to collect the page pathname the user is on so I know which page gets the most signups.

-Also what I like to do is have React state handle the success or error message that is returned from Mailchimp and passed down through this plugin.
+Also what I like to do is have React state handle the success or error message.
 This allows me to display a dialogue to a user.

 For example: TODO: link to Gatsby website of where this plugin is used.